Leading VC Tim Draper invests in Gravity’s ‘Iron Man’ flight suit, on a $100 bill

 The money will be used to develop mark 2 of the Gravity flight suit, and fuel further development in its patent pending technology.

-The Gravity suit combines body mounted miniaturised jet-engines, with a specially designed exo-skeletal suit, allowing the pilot to vertically take off and fly using the pilot’s shifting body-weight and arms as its thrust control.
+The Gravity suit combines body mounted miniaturized jet-engines, with a specially designed exo-skeletal suit, allowing the pilot to vertically take off and fly using the pilot’s shifting body-weight and arms as its thrust control.

 The Gravity suit has had a lot of international press now, with Richard invited to speak at several international events, doing 20 live demos in seven countries.